Demographics of Colombia: UN estimates

+Population pyramid of Colombia, 2018.
+Men surplus ends at a later age of 25 years old thanks to a reduction in violence.

+Population pyramid of Colombia, 2026.
+Men surplus remains flat compared to 2018, ending at 23 years old; Venezuelan exodus increases the young population, partially offsetting the volume of young Colombians leaving the country.

 The population density of Colombia.
 Red showing concentration of population.

 Demographics of Colombia, Data of Our World in Data, year 2022; Number of inhabitants in millions.

 2018 Census

 According to the 2018 census, Colombia has 48,258,494 inhabitants within its territory.
 All the data below is available in the DANE Census results.